 Colorado

-Colorado’s Safer at Home order permits boating access within state parks.
-Angling and hunting areas also remain open, however both groups are reminded that they must follow restrictions that may be in place within the area where they’re fishing or hunting.
+Colorado’s Safer at Home order permitted boating access to state parks.
+Angling and hunting areas also remained open.
+However, both groups were reminded that they must follow restrictions that may be in place within the area where they’re fishing or hunting.

-Boaters are reminded that they should remain within their local area, and must follow all CDPHE orders to prevent the spread of COVID-19.
-For more information on recreational activity availability and restrictions, visit the Colorado Parks and Wildlife website.
+Boaters also needed to remain within their local area and follow all CDPHE orders to prevent the spread of COVID-19.

 Connecticut

-Boaters should remember that there are several guidelines in place for those who wish to use boat launches managed by the department including physical distancing guidelines, limitations on gatherings, and restrictions around boat passengers.
-For more information
+Following the end of the pandemic, the Connecticut Department of Energy and Environmental Conservation (DEEP) reopened the department’s 117 boat launches.
+During COVID-19, boaters were asked to follow guidelines for those who wished to use boat launches managed by the department, including physical distancing guidelines, limitations on gatherings, and restrictions around boat passengers.

 Delaware